-- the identity of the person(s) conducting the investigation and how they can be contacted; - the investigators estimated time frame for completion of the investigation.
+- the identity of the person(s) conducting the investigation and how they can be contacted; and - the investigators estimated time frame for completion of the investigation.
 During the investigation, the investigator will provide updates to the Whistleblower if the anticipated timeframes change.

-The investigator must produce a final written report that includes
+The investigator must produce a final written report to the WPO that includes